A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: UQ for mutually dependent inputs

 \subsection{Polynomial Chaos Expansion}

-Polynomial chaos expansion (PCE) is a spectral method that represents a model $\M$ of finite variance as a linear sum of orthogonal polynomials \citep{Ghanembook2003, Xiu2002}.
+PCE is a spectral method that represents a model $\M$ of finite variance as a linear sum of orthogonal polynomials \citep{Ghanembook2003, Xiu2002}.
 As such, the parameters of the resulting representation have a statistical interpretation.
 For instance, the first two moments of the PCE model are encoded in the coefficients of the obtained polynomial.
-The model is also computationally cheap to evaluate, enabling an efficient evaluation of other global statistics of $Y$ (higher order moments, the $\pdf$, \emph{etc.}) that would otherwise require a huge number of runs of $\M$.
+The model is also computationally cheap to evaluate, enabling an efficient evaluation of other global statistics of $Y$ (higher order moments, the $\pdf$, \emph{etc.}) that would otherwise require an excessive number of runs of $\M$.

-PCE requires independent inputs.
-If $\X$ has non mutually independent components, it first needs to be mapped onto such a vector $\Z$ by an isoprobabilistic transform.
-Modelling its copula $\CX$ as an R-vine provides the Rosenblatt transform \eqrefp{Rosenblatt-transform-Copula-1}-\eqrefp{Rosenblatt-transform-2} needed to this end.
+Building a PCE representation of the output is relatively simple, as recalled below, for independent inputs.
+For this reason, if $\X$ has non mutually independent components, it is convenient to first map it onto such a vector $\Z$ by an isoprobabilistic transform.
+Modelling the copula $\CX$ of $\X$ as an R-vine provides the Rosenblatt transform \eqrefp{Rosenblatt-transform-Copula-1}-\eqrefp{Rosenblatt-transform-2} needed to this end.